Symplectic higher Auslander correspondence for type A: Type A symplectic higher Auslander correspondence

-The aim of this section is to provide and motivate what we will call \emph{symplectic higher Auslander correspondence}.
-This construction mimics the inductive presentation of higher Auslander algebras detailed in Section~\ref{sec:Auslbackground}.
-We first present this as a general conjectural construction relative to a wide class of $d$-dimensional Auslander algebras, and later specialise it to higher Auslander Algebras of type A in Section~\ref{section:sympAustypeA}.
-This can be read independently of Section~\ref{section:2}.
+The aim of this section is to present and motivate what we will call \emph{symplectic higher Auslander correspondence} for the linearly oriented $A_n$ quiver.
+This construction mimics the inductive presentation of Morita equivalence classes of higher Auslander algebras of type A detailed in Section~\ref{sec:Auslbackground}.

-Throughout this section, let $\Lambda$ be a $d$-dimensional Auslander algebra, and $M$ a finite additive generator of the $d$-cluster-subcategory $\mathcal{U}^{(d)}$ of $\Mod\Lambda$.
-Recall from Section~\ref{sec:Auslbackground} that higher Auslander correspondence associates to $\mathcal{U}^{(d)}$ a $(d+1)$-dimensional Auslander algebra $\Gamma$, as defined by: